-Category Schizophrenia is like "" Because "" 1 a "Virtual reality" "They live in a dream world that doesn't exist, yet we perceive it as real." b "Bluetooth headset" "They announce things that others do not hear." с "Waterfall" "Constantly humming and making noise." d "Crossword" "A person is constantly searching for their own identity." e "Double-headed snake" "Ideas are not alone."
+Category Schizophrenia is like "" Because "" 1 a "Virtual reality" "They live in a dream world that doesn't exist, yet we perceive it as real." b "Bluetooth headset" "They announce things that others do not hear." С "Waterfall" "Constantly humming and making noise." d "Crossword" "A person is constantly searching for their own identity." e "Double-headed snake" "Ideas are not alone."
 2 "Drunk" "Cannot express themselves and has no ability to make decisions."
 3 "Dice" "It is not clear when and what they will do."
 4 "Bomb ready to explode" "It is not clear where and when they will explode."
 5 "Parasite" "They harm both themselves and those around them."
 6 "Swamp" "Without outside help, the more you struggle, the deeper you sink."
 7 "Horizon line" "Everyone sees it, but no one can reach it."

-Table 3: Examples of metaphors developed by medical students regarding schizophrenia n: Number of participants; %: Percentage. \No statistically significant difference was found in metaphor category distribution between first- and sixth-year students ( $\chi^2$ =0.69, p=0.405).
+Table 4: Distribution of metaphors developed by medical students regarding schizophrenia by class and category n: Number of participants; %: Percentage.
+No statistically significant difference was found in metaphor category distribution between first- and sixth-year students (χ^2 =0.69, p=0.405).